flylarb/iOS-Performance-Tweaks/README.md

 # iOS-Performance-Tweaks
-script file to delete most of power hungry services in order to improve battery life and performance improvements
+script file to delete most of power hungry services in order to improve battery life and better performance